-- Retirement Planner.
-This tool will help you determine if your retirement savings are on track to enable you to retire.
-It can help you to run what-if scenarios, based on spending goals and expected future income.
+- Retirement Planner: This tool will help you determine if your retirement savings are on track to enable you to retire.
+It can help you run various what-if scenarios based on spending goals and expected future income.
 That will give you a chance to make adjustments going forward.

 You can read about all of the platform’s features in our Personal Capital review.